 \subsection{Wearables}

-Since employers are gradually bringing workers back to the workplace, there should be some protections in order to keep them safe from this virus.
-Two approaches of Contact Tracing and Social Distancing need to met by developing wearable devices in order to trace users' close contact with any other people and also alert them as the social distancing is not performed \cite{Zielinski2020Wearables}.
+Since employers are gradually bringing workers back to the workplaces, students are backing to schools, and the economy is bouncing back for reopening, there should be some protection techniques in order to keep everyone safe from this virus.
+Contact tracing and social distancing are two key points to be considered for safely reopening.
+Wearables are the devices that can be utilized to trace users' close contacts with other people and also alert them if social distancing is not maintained \cite{Zielinski2020Wearables}.